flux-framework/rfc/spec_27.rst

         "expiration": 1710076122
       }
     }
+    "final":true
   }

-Upon receipt of the ``sched.free`` request, the scheduler SHOULD mark the job's resources as available for reuse.
+Upon receipt of a ``sched.free`` request, the scheduler SHOULD mark the designated resources as available for reuse.

+When a job's resources are released with multiple ``sched.free`` requests, the scheduler MAY assume that the resources associated with a given rank in the original allocation are never split over multiple free requests.

 There is no response.